 1. Caddyshack (1980)

-This quicky and popular “classic was released in 1980, and starring Chevy Chase, Bill Murry, Ted Knight, Rodney Dangerfield, and Michael O’Keefe.
+This quick and popular classic was released in 1980 and starred Chevy Chase, Bill Murry, Ted Knight, Rodney Dangerfield, and Michael O’Keefe.
 The story centers on the Bushwood Country Club.

 This is more of a slapstick comedy with the characters scripted for the particular talents of the stars.

-The critics vary on this movie from calling it a classic having a cult following even amongst non-golfers, to those advising parental guidance as the humor was “pushing the envelope” at that time.
-There are many memorable quotes from this movie not the least of which is “get in the hole!”
+The critics vary on this movie, from calling it a classic and having a cult following even amongst non-golfers to those advising parental guidance as the humor was “pushing the envelope” at that time.
+There are many memorable quotes from this movie, not the least: “get in the hole!”

 2. Tin Cup (1996)

-Another must-see golf movie is the 1996 Tin Cup.
+Another one of the must-see movies about golf is the 1996 Tin Cup.
 The movie features Kevin Costner, Don Johnson, and Rene Russo.

 Roy “Tin Cup” McAvoy is a has-been pro golfer running a driving range and giving golf lessons.
-Dr. Molly Griswold, a clinical phycologist, enrolls for some lessons and she notices Roy taking a shine to her.
-Her boyfriend, David Simms is a pro golfer and asks Roy to caddy for him.
-When Simms lays up a 230 yard shot instead of going for the green he is mocked by Roy.
-Roy shows him how it”s done and promptly gets fired.
+Dr. Molly Griswold, a clinical psychologist, enrolls for some lessons, and she notices Roy taking a shine to her.
+Her boyfriend, David Simms, is a pro golfer and asks Roy to caddy for him.
+When Simms lays up a 230-yard shot instead of going for the green, he is mocked by Roy.
+Roy shows him how it’s done and promptly gets fired.

-Roy qualifies, battles through the early rounds and is finally in contention on the final day.
-Then it happens.
+Roy qualifies, battles through the early rounds, and is in contention on the final day.
 Does he lay up or go for the green?
-You guessed it, he goes for it and lands in the drink.
-Now instead of dropping in front of the hazard he reloads and goes for it again, and again, and again, seven times, and blows himself out of the tournament.
-Classic, great drama.
+You guessed it.
+He goes for it and lands in the drink.
+This is great drama.

-Costner has stared in many athletic movies and gives a very convincing performance as a golfer.
+Costner has starred in many athletic movies and gives a very convincing performance as a golfer.

 3. The Legend of Bagger Vance (2000)

-This is another favorite that was released in 2000 starring Will Smith, Matt Damon, and Charlize Theron, also features Bruce McGill.
+This is another favorite that was released in 2000, starring Will Smith, Matt Damon, and Charlize Theron.
+It also features Bruce McGill.

 4. Happy Gilmore (1996)

-A 1996 release staring Adam Sandler, Christopher McDonald, Julie Bowden, and Frances Bay.
+This is a 1996 release starring Adam Sandler, Christopher McDonald, Julie Bowden, and Frances Bay.

-When the bank threatens to repossess his grandmother’s house, Happy Gilmore has to make a plan.
+Happy Gilmore has to make a plan when the bank threatens to repossess his grandmother’s house,

-Rated by many as the best of the top ten golf movies, yet others see it more for the comedy, the slapstick, and the many quotable lines.
+Rated by many as the best of the top ten golf movies, others see it more for the comedy, the slapstick, and the dozens of quotable lines.
 Happy Gilmore has also attained “cult” status and is good entertainment even if the purists are critical of the quality of the golf.
 The running start golf swing is still imitated to this day.
 This is one of the famous golf movies for a reason.

 5. The Greatest Game Ever Played (2005)